carmenitaency/carmenitaency/README.md

 ## Heya!
 Ency here!

 I'm currently learning here and there, mostly interested in game development and cyber security.
-I'm also a beginner in CTF, although right now i don't have any repositories about CTF nor game development, i want to use this repository for my learning progress so i can keep track of it.
+I will be using this repository to keep track of my learning progress.

 ---
 >  Not every closed door is locked, just push